Suadey/medical-image-denoising-ddp/README.md

 ## 📌 Project Summary

 This work explores distributed deep learning using U-Net and U-Net++ for denoising chest X-rays from the NIH ChestX-ray14 dataset.
-The noisy images simulate privacy-preserving obfuscation using additive Gaussian noise, with training optimized using:
+The noisy images simulate data obfuscation using additive Gaussian noise, with training optimized using:
 - PyTorch’s DistributedDataParallel (DDP)
 - Automatic Mixed Precision (AMP)